alejo4373/Production-Server/README.md

 5. `npm start`

 ### Environment Variables

-* `SESSION_SECRET` a string for the signing of cookies
+- `SESSION_SECRET` a string for the signing of cookies

 ## Deployment

-This app is deployed to Heroku.
-The following environment variables must be available
+This app is deployed to AWS Elasticbeanstak.
+To deploy this app one must

+1. `eb init` being in the root directory of the app
+2. `eb create` to create an elastic beanstalk environment.
+   - Follow the steps in the prompt
+   - This will zip the application code and provision de db as per `.ebextensions/db-instance-options.config`

 ```sh
 DATABASE_URL